Phillnes/CISC-187/Activities/Activity-8.md

 ## Question 1

 See Activity 8 Image.
 Using a binary search will start at 1, with all values initially going to the right as they are greater than 1.
-From there,
+From there, larger ones simply follow a direct path to the right, while any values smaller than the previous are sorted as children to the left.

 ## Question 2